Informed Principal Problems in Bilateral Trading: Appendix

-The next lemma with the additive separability of the valuations in the types materially helps our analysis.
-The result of Lemma \ref{Lem_QMon} is due to \cite{E2013Gershkov_etal}.
-They consider a social choice environment with linear independent private values in which a principal with no private information designs a mechanism. \begin{lem} Let $\tilde{q} \in [0,1]^{X \times Y}$ be an allocation rule and fix any belief $\pi_1 \in \Delta(X)$ for the buyer.
-Suppose that $\tilde{Q}_1 \in [0,1]^X$ is decreasing in $x$ and $\tilde{Q}_2^{\pi_1} \in [0,1]^Y$ is increasing in $y$.
-Given the interim allocation rules $\tilde{Q}_1$ and $\tilde{Q}_2^{\pi_1}$, let $q \in [0,1]^{X \times Y}$ denote a solution to the following problem:
+We present a transformation method developed by \citet{E2013Gershkov_etal}.
+While their method is general, the following result is sufficient for our analysis.
+See Lemmas 1--3 of their article (or Lemma 4 of \cite{2019Nishimura}) for the proof. \begin{lem} Let $q^\prime \in [0,1]^X$ be an allocation rule and fix any belief $\pi \in \Delta(X_1)$.
+Suppose that $Q_2^{\prime \pi}$ is increasing in $x_2$.
+Let $q$ denote a solution to the problem: